Stewartville Public Schools

 Goal: Stewartville Public Schools strives to establish a strategic and comprehensive social studies curriculum for our students.
 We assist in building disciplinary knowledge and skills in our students, while preparing them to be responsible citizens in our community and world.

-Kindergarten-3rd Grade: All classrooms use the Social Studies Weekly curriculum, in a magazine-style format and designed to be used both in school and at home.
+Kindergarten-3rd Grade: All classrooms use the Social Studies Weekly & Time for Kids curriculum, in a magazine-style format and designed to be used both in school and at home.
 The consumable curriculum is aligned with new MN Sate Standards.

 4th and 5th Grade: 4th and 5th grade classes use the Houghton-Mifflin curriculum.
 4th grade studies focus on the regions of the United States.
 5th grade studies focus on the early history of the U.S. including exploration and the Revolutionary War.
 Students study the earliest efforts to form a nation, a government, and a working economic system.

-6th Grade: Social Studies classes, taught by Mr. Curt Hughes, focus on Minnesota History, using the newest Northern Lights curriculum.
+6th Grade: Social Studies classes, focus on Minnesota History, using the newest Northern Lights curriculum.
 Sixth graders also participate in the History Day competition.

 8th Grade: This class focuses on global studies, with a heavy emphasis on geography.
 New Minnesota State Standards dictate that that students will study the geography of the world's regions and contemporary world history.